 No registration is required for the Bio Island Australian Junior Excellence (JX) Program.
 All results are calculated by Swimming Australia automatically using swim meet results uploaded by clubs, regions, districts and state associations into the Swim Central.

-At the conclusion of the Bio Island Australian JX season, April 30 2020, Swimming Australia prepares the JX results and publishes them on the JX section of the website.
+At the conclusion of the Bio Island Australian JX season, April 30 2020, Swimming Australia prepares the JX results and publishes them to the Bio Island Australian Junior Excellence section of the website.

-Prior to the release of the results, Swimming Australia will publicise the release date of the results to make all swimmers and clubs aware of the release date and time via its social media channels and website.
+Prior to the release of the results, Swimming Australia will publicise the release date, in an effort to make all swimmers and clubs aware of the release date and time via its social media channels and website.